sanvatsarkaranuj/Fall25GuitarHero/README.md

 END IF;
 ```

-**Key Feature:** Notes are held HIGH for 5.2ms to ensure the note column samples them (it samples every 2.6ms).

 #### `toneGenerator.vhd` - PWM Audio Generation
 This module was created from scratch to provide audio feedback and generates musical tones when notes are hit.